Profile

 3. Local superconducting states in unconventional superconductors by using scanning SQUID Microscopy

-I am working as a Senior Research Scientist at Stanford University in the Moler group after I finished my postdoctoral research in 2018-2020.
-We newly launched the cryogenic dilution unit (BLUEFORS) and introduced the scanning SQUID microscope to apply chiral superconductor candidates.
-We observed local linear-T superfluid density and coexisting ferromagnetic domains with the superconductivity in URu$_2$Si$_2$.
+I embarked on my role as a Senior Research Scientist at Stanford University, joining the esteemed Moler group after completing my postdoctoral research in 2018-2020.
+Our team spearheaded the establishment of the cryogenic dilution unit (BLUEFORS) and introduced the scanning SQUID microscope for applying chiral superconductor candidates.
+Our groundbreaking work led to observing local linear-$T$ superfluid density and the coexistence of ferromagnetic domains with superconductivity in URu$_2$Si$_2$.
 [Phys.
-Rev. B(Letter) 2021] We also microscopically measured the temperature dependence of the superfluid density without any kink below $T_c$ on a newly discovered odd parity superconductor UTe$_2$, suggesting the absence of multiple superconducting phase transitions at ambient pressure and anisotropic gap structures.
+Rev. B(Letter) 2021] We also conducted microscopic measurements of the temperature dependence of the superfluid density without any kink below $T_c$ on the newly discovered odd parity superconductor UTe$_2$, indicating the absence of multiple superconducting phase transitions at ambient pressure and anisotropic gap structures.
 [Phys.
 Rev. Lett.
-2023] We also reported the absence of any kink in the superfluid density below $T_c$ of Sr$_2$RuO$_4$ under uniaxial strains.
+2023] In this fridge, we also observed the anomalous superfluid density near $T_c$ of quasi-2D layered superconductors Pd$_3$ErTe$_3$, captured by the quantum rotor model.
+This underscores the pivotal role of our research in advancing the understanding of superconducting states in a quasi-2D system.
 [Phys.
-Rev. B 2023]
+Rev. Lett.
+2024]

-We have also studied the statistics and dynamics of superconducting vortices at the dilution fridge and another cryogenic 4K cryostat (BLUEFORS).
-We observed the anisotropic vortex dynamics in the nematic superconductor FeSe.
+Our research has also explored the statistics and dynamics of superconducting vortices at the dilution fridge and another cryogenic 4K cryostat (BLUEFORS).
+We made significant strides by observing the anisotropic vortex dynamics in the nematic superconductor FeSe.
 [Phys.
-Rev. B 2019] The observed vortex dynamics can be explained by our simulation using the toy model of the quadratic pinning potential.
-We also observed the isotropic and anisotropic vortex dynamics at different locations of URu$_2$Si$_2$.
+Rev. B 2019] Our simulation successfully explained the observed vortex dynamics using the toy model of the quadratic pinning potential.
+We also made noteworthy observations of the isotropic and anisotropic vortex dynamics at different locations of URu$_2$Si$_2$.
 [Phys.
-Rev. B(Letter) 2021] We also observed pinned vortices and anti-vortices near zero fields in UTe$_2$, suggesting the existence of hidden internal magnetic fields.
+Rev. B(Letter) 2021] Our research also led to the discovery of pinned vortices and anti-vortices near zero fields in UTe$_2$, suggesting the existence of hidden internal magnetic fields.
 [Phys.
 Rev. Lett.
 2023] We also observed the un-quantized vortex in a multiband superconductor K$_{0.77}$Ba$_{0.23}$Fe$_2$As$_2$.
-[Science 2023]
+[Science 2023] These findings have significantly advanced our understanding of superconducting vortices and their dynamics.

 2. Non-reciprocity of magnon excitations in non-centrosymmetric magnets